ibowditch/userdocs/_sources/kiosk.md.txt

 Meeting event to the new Maintenance event.
 They have been automatically signed out of the Meeting event, and signed into the new Maintenance event.
 They only need to sign-out once, when they leave.

-If anyone was transferred to the new Maintenance event, but has to leave, can just sign-out anyway.
+If anyone was transferred to the new Maintenance event, but has to leave, they can just sign-out anyway.

 The Meeting event end time is adjusted to the time of the transfer, and is now closed, so no-one else can sign-in to it.